Tax & Residency · Last updated 2 June 2026

 Physical Presence

-You must be physically present in Gibraltar for a minimum of 183 days per year.
+You must be physically present in Gibraltar for a substantial portion of the year.
 The government takes this requirement seriously.
-You cannot treat Cat 2 as a paper residency while actually living elsewhere.
-You need genuine substance in Gibraltar.
+Cat 2 cannot function as a paper residency while you actually live elsewhere; genuine substance on the Rock is required.

 No Local Business Activity

-As mentioned earlier, Cat 2 holders cannot engage in trade or business in Gibraltar.
-This includes employment, self-employment, directorships of Gibraltar companies (with some limited exceptions), and any activity that could be considered trading within the jurisdiction.
+Cat 2 holders cannot engage in trade or business in Gibraltar.
+This includes employment, self-employment, and any activity that could be considered trading within the jurisdiction.

 Annual Compliance